rltyty/rblog/content/notes/LaTex/vimtex-zathura/index.md

 ## Purpose

-This is about how to co-work between zathura, synctex and vimtex.
+This is about how to integrate Zathura, SyncTeX, and VimTeX for a smooth LaTeX editing experience.

-To use Vim + vimtex plugin + a document viewer with [synctex][2] support, so I can get instant view updates of the PDF alongside while I'm editing a tex script.
-Skim (a PDF viewer on macOS) is great, fast and works out of box.
+I use Vim with the VimTeX plugin and a document viewer that supports [SyncTeX][2], so I can see live PDF updates as I edit my .tex files.
-However, it is built around Apple's PDFKit which doesn't support recolor of the page background.
-What I want is to change the viewer's bg color from white to some dark color, especially the same as my Vim's(like this).
-Zathura can make this happen, except that no pre-built package for macOS and its source doesn't ship with synctex.
-That's why I need some hacks.
+Skim (a PDF viewer on macOS) is fast, works out of the box, and supports SyncTeX.
+However, it’s built on Apple’s PDFKit, which doesn’t allow changing the background color of pages—something I want, especially to match the dark background of my Vim setup.
+Zathura supports custom background colors and would be ideal, but it has no pre-built package for macOS, and its source doesn’t include SyncTeX support by default.
+That’s why some workarounds are necessary.

 ![Screenshot](./images/vimtex_zathura.png)